 - a.
 The student has submitted a college application and identification for general admission; - b.
 The student has met the entrance requirements established by Southern Union; - c.
 The student is in the 10th, 11th, or 12th grade.
 An exception may be granted by the Chancellor of the Alabama Community College System for students documented as gifted and talented in accordance with Alabama Administrative Code §290-8-9-12; - d.
 The student has a minimum cumulative 2.5 grade point average on a 4.0 scale; - e.
 The student provides written approval from the appropriate principal or career and technical education program representative and counselor.
-Students enrolled in private, home school/private tutor, parochial or church/religious secondary educational entities must provide written approval from the appropriate school official.
+Students enrolled in private, home school/private tutor, parochial or church/religious secondary educational entities must provide written approval from the appropriate school official indicating that the student has demonstrated both academic readiness and social maturity. - f.
+The College has the right to restrict a student's enrollment on the basis of academic readiness, social maturity, health and safety concerns, course availability, and/or local institutional policy.